DaniloSteven/LabVIEWVoice-ColorID/README.md

 Create a functional prototype of a  conveyor belt implementing MyRio, Arduino and a color sensor module.

 Implement a PWM control using MyRio Daq to control a gearmotor

+Implement a system for color identification using a TCS230 sensor and Arduino (LINX project for LabVIEW)